When you are diagnosed with cancer in the UK, some information about you, your cancer diagnosis and your treatment is collected in a cancer registry.

 This information is used to help understand cancer better and ensure that people living with cancer are receiving the best possible care and support.
 It is used to:

 The aim is for cancer registries to contain data on all cancer patients.
-The more complete the cancer registries are, the more useful they are.
+The more data they include, the more useful they are.

 Your information may be shared with your healthcare team to help with planning your individual care.
 Doctors can only see information about their own patients.

-Finally, the information in the cancer registry is also used by external organisations planning health and social care services, and by organisations or individuals carrying out research related to health needs, for example charities like Macmillan.
-However, when data are released outside the cancer registry there are strict data-release protocols which must be followed.
+The information in the cancer registries is also used by organisations planning health and social care services, and by organisations or individuals carrying out research related to health needs.

 As with all medical records, there are strict rules to make sure the information is kept safely and securely.
 Information about health is sensitive, so by law it has to be kept under the highest levels of security.
 Cancer registries are held on secure computer databases with tightly controlled and restricted access.